 The University provides faculty members with office space to facilitate meeting professional responsibilities.
-These responsibilities include participation in departmental and college business; consulting with, assisting, and advising students; and research/creative activities.
+These responsibilities include: participation in departmental and college business; consulting with, assisting, and advising students; and research/creative activities.
 The maintenance of office hours for these purposes is a professional responsibility, and hours should be sufficient to fulfill the aforementioned obligations.

-Full work load assignments for full-time faculty members are distributed across teaching, research/creative activities and service.
-Specific individual assignments are determined by the department head and college dean in accordance with the published guidelines/policies of the college.
+Full workload assignments for full-time faculty members are distributed across teaching, research/creative activities and service.
+The department head and college dean in accordance with the published guidelines/policies of the college determine specific individual assignments.

 Graduate faculty members may request reduced teaching assignments.

 Reduced teaching loads must be justified by productive research or research/creative activity equivalent to the load reduction involved.
 Graduate faculty members requesting load adjustments must present to the department head a comprehensive written outline and statement of objectives for the research or research/creative activity on which the adjustment is to be based.
 The department head and college dean will assess the proposed project according to the specific criteria applied to research and creative achievements.

 At the conclusion of the academic year in which a load adjustment has been granted, the faculty member must submit a full progress report to the department head and college dean.
 This report will be included as a part of the faculty member's annual review and will be taken into consideration when further load adjustments are under discussion.

 Teaching load for laboratory courses and for special instructional programs in which semester hour equivalents are not applicable is computed according to an approved formula established by the department head and college dean after the circumstances of the particular course of study are evaluated.
 Factors taken into consideration are the supervision required of the instructor, the number of laboratory assistants available, the level of instruction, and similar factors.
-Twenty-four (24) contact hours in laboratory-type classes constitute a full-time teaching load for a semester.
-Teaching load for the supervision of special readings, research and independent/directed study courses may be assigned on the basis of one hour for each three students enrolled in a three credit hour course (9 student credit hours).
 Load assignment is awarded for direction of theses, dissertations and special projects.
 The college dean shall make the determination of load assignment after thorough review of the project with the faculty member.
+For more on workload and compensation see academic policy 1.2091 on the Academic Affairs Policies page.